annamvoitika/taylorswiftie/README.md

 *How can anyone possibly choose just one Taylor Swift's song to start the day with??*

-This is what I was asking myself every morning, as I warmed up before morning standups and franctically scrolled through Taylor's entire music collection.
+This is what I was asking myself every morning, as I warmed up before morning standups and frantically scrolled through Taylor's entire music collection.

 As my family refused to send me daily Taylor Swift song choices I had to make someone or something else...